zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 Full frame trees keep track of which subcomputations are outstandings (pointers to parents frames and number of child frames.)
 Processors work on active full frames.

+### Cache efficient algorithms

+Processor specification, e.g.
+L1d, L1i (private to a processor core): 32KB, assoc 8, 2ns
+L2 (private to a processor core): 256KB, assoc 8, 4ns
+LLC (shared across processor cores): 30MB, assoc 20, 6ns
+Main memory: 50ns
+64B line

+Cache coherenece, e.g. MSI cache protocol.
+Verification / correctness proof.

+##### Cache design

+**Fully associative cache**: a cache block can reside anywhere in the cache.
+To find a block in cache, search the entire cache for the tag (high bits of the address space).
+This may be slow.
+Eviction policy, e.g. LRU.

+**Direct-map cache**: each block in the address space can only go to a determined location in cache (a block's **set**.
+Given an address, cacheline size of `B`, cache size of `M`, use the last `log_2(B)` bits to decide offset, middle `log_2(M / B)` bits to decide the set, where in the cache this block can go to, and higher `address_space_length - log_2(M)` bits to decide the tag, check this to tell whether a physical address is in cache or not).

+This is faster in telling whether a line in cache or not.
+This is bad in conflict miss: cache has empty space, but you may have to keep evicting things because they map to the same set.

+**Set associative cache** (hybrid): each block in physical memory can go to any space in the set it maps to.
+Each set has a few empty spots.
+Given an address, cacheline size of `B`, cache size of `M`, `k`-way associativity, use the last `log_2(B)` bits to decide offset, `log_2(M / kB)` for the set, and `address_space_length - log_2(M / k)` for tag.

+To find a block in cache, `k` locations within the set must be searched.

+The assoc / associativity above is the number `k`.

+##### Cache misses

+* **Cold miss**, first time the cache block is accessed.
+* **Capacity miss**, the previous cached copy would have been evicted even using a fully associative cache.
+Improve spatial and temporal locality to bring this down.
+* **Conflict miss**, as described in direct-map cache, conflict in the same set while cache still has space. (think accessing a column in row-major-order matrix; consider padding or copying a smaller section over)
+* **Sharing miss**, true sharing miss, multiple processors are accessing the same data on the same cache line, at least one is modifying.
+False sharing miss, two processors accessing different data on the same cache line, at least one is modifying.

+##### Ideal cache model

+Omniscient about future accesses.

+Measures work W (all operations) and cache misses Q. Ideally we want low Q without incurring too much overhead on W.

+**LRU lemma**: suppose that an algorithm incurs Q cache missies on an ideal cache of size `M`, then on a fully-associative cache of `2M` that uses LRU, it incurs at most 2Q cache misses.
+The implication is that optimal cache and LRU cache differs at most by a constant factor.

+First theoretically good algorithm, then engineer for performance.

+Lemma: even if our data is divided into segments (of arbitrary length), as long as the average length of the segments is large enough (i.e. larger than a cache line), then the number of cache misses is just a constant factor (3) worse than reading a single array (of all segments combined).

+##### Example: matrix multiplication cache analysis.

+Tall cache assumption (for analysis): the number of cache lines is bigger than the size `B`. (`B^2 < cM` where `c <= 1` is a constant)
+(TLB as a cache may not satisfy this assumption)

+Under the above assumption and `(i, j, k)` iteration sequence, `theta(n^3)` cache misses as dominated by cache misses in B.
+`(i, k, j)` gives `theta(n^3) / B`

+**Tiling** into `(n / s)^3` (6 nested for loops) subproblems optimizes the above by another `sqrt(M)`, tune `s` such that `s = theta(sqrt(M))`.
+The `s` is not portable in that it is cache-size dependent.

+Recursive divide-and-conquer matrix multiplication (coarsen the leaf level problem fits in cache) gets the same asymptotic number of cache misses.
+The resulting algorithm is **cache-oblivious**, in that there is no parameter `s` to tune.

+The best cache-oblivious code to date work on arbitrary rectangular matrices and perform binary splitting (instead of 8-way) on the largest of i, j and k.

+Parallel analysis.

 `__restrict` keyword can give the compiler more freedom to do optimizations, knowing this is the only pointer pointing to the data.